django-cms/django-filer/README-Finder.md

 If you already have **django-filer** installed and that database is filled, you can migrate the meta-data of those files and folders into the new database tables.
 The physical files on disk are not affected by this migration.
+Remember to leave the `filer` app in `INSTALLED_APPS`.

 ```shell
 python manage.py filer_to_finder